avineshpvs/avineshpvs.com/_posts/2016-10-02-dera-baba-nanak-paidal-yatra.md

 permalink: /dera-baba-nanak-paidal-yatra
 image: /wp-content/biketrip/derababa/derababa-gurudwara.jpg
 classes: wide
+excerpt_separator: <!--more-->
-excerpt: "**Guru ka speaker bole langar chakke jayo ji**
+excerpt: "Guru ka speaker bole langar chakke jayo ji:
           (the speaker of the Guru says to eat the langar and then go on).
-          These were the words which I could hear all the time during the 3 days of the Paidal yatra to Dera Baba Nanak.
+          These were the words which I could hear all the time during the 3 days of the Paidal yatra to Dera Baba Nanak."
-          Firstly, this yatra was the main reason I visited Punjab.
-          Every year, on the 1st of March, in the remembrance of Guru Nanak Devi Ji, the first Sikh Guru, this yatra is carried out by hundreds of thousands of people. "
 header:
   teaser: wp-content/biketrip/derababa/derababa-gurudwara.jpg
 categories: